Tones and Semitones

 Accidentals

-In this section, I've incorporated accidentals as they play a pivotal role in altering notes, either raising or lowering their pitch by a semitone or a whole tone, depending on the accidental used.
+In this section, I've incorporated accidentals as they play an important role in altering notes, either raising or lowering their pitch by a semitone or a whole tone, depending on the accidental used.

 An accidental remains in effect for the remainder of the measure.